tvthatsme/react-power-picture/README.md

 [![npm version](https://badge.fury.io/js/react-power-picture.svg)](https://badge.fury.io/js/react-power-picture)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Render images in your React application that take advantage of progressive loading as well as responsive sizing.
 Serviced by a render prop for excellent integration with all your projects.

+## The problem

+You don't want to load huge images for mobile users but mapping everything in image srcset is verbose.
+You also want to be able to track the loading state of the image so that you can apply styles for a smooth user interface.

+## This solution

+This is a component that handles all the `srcset` and responsive image setup for you while keeping track of `loading` state so that you can worry about making the rest of your page load fast.
+It uses a [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) which gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.
+Use this component together with your own taste in styles to acheive effects like [Medium's Blur Effect](https://jmperezperez.com/medium-image-progressive-loading-placeholder/).
+The implementation is up to you!
+The heavy lifting (not so heavy actually...) is up to us.

 ## Installation